Dbcurtis/tncmonitor/README.rst

 9. *age* and *count* are for debugging.
 10. *timers* is a list of seconds to wait after a power reset before reattempting the checks, and the number of seconds to wait between normal checks.

+The file can include a key that is some varient of comment and that key and value will be removed when the file is processed.
+In addition, if a value includes some varient of comment, that key value will also be removed when the file is processed.
+Not removed from the file, but no corrsponding dict value will be passed to the program.

 Starting the program
 ====================